MARCELOHBB/Natural-Language-Processing/README.md

  the data for imdb-reviews-pt-br.csv was downloaded from kaggle.

-  ## :pushpin: Examples - Graphics from the unsupervised learn files
+  ## :pushpin: Examples - wordclouds

  ## Wordclouds for positive and negative reviews